unbit/uwsgi-docs/articles/MassiveHostingWithEmperorAndNamespaces.rst

 They heavily use uWSGI features for their service, so they helped popping-up new ideas and solutions in my mind.

-In uWSGI 1.9.15 lot of new patches for advanced Linux namespaces usage have been merged.
+In uWSGI 1.9.15 lot of new patches for advanced Linux namespaces usage have been merged, thanks to the collaboration with pythonanywhere.com guys.

-This article will show one of the approaches you can follow to build your service for hosting unreliable webapps (yes, even if you have the largest collection of pacifist customers, they have to be considered 'unreliable' and 'evil', otherwise you are not a good sysadmin)
+Based on the experiences of the two companies, this article will show one of the approaches you can follow to build your service for hosting unreliable webapps (yes, even if you have the largest collection of pacifist customers, they have to be considered 'unreliable' and 'evil', otherwise you are not a good sysadmin).

+It is not a step-by-step tutorial, but some kind of cookbook to give you some basis for improving and adapting the concepts for your needs.

 What we want to allow to our users
 **********************************